jforissier/hikey_optee/README.md

 git submodule update

 # Fetch the cross-compilers (~ 90MB) and build
-# Note: generation of boot.img uses 'sudo' so if the build
-# appears to be hung in the end, it's probably just waiting
-# for your password.
 make -j8
 ```

 For a 32-bit TEE Core, use `make SK=32` (32-bit secure kernel).
-For a 32-bit root filesystem, use `make NSU=32` (32-bit non-secure user mode).

 If you have access to the GlobalPlatform "Initial Configuration Test Suite"
 (TEE_Initial_Configuration-Test_Suite_v1_1_0_4-2014_11_07.7z), you my extract